andrewheiss/scorecarddiplomacy-org/content/pages/survey.md

 performance.

-The survey was based on a database over 1,103 NGOs assembled between 2012 and 2014. received responses from 480 unique organizations, yielding a participation rate of 43.5 percent.
-Because NGOs often work in multiple countries, we allowed respondents to answer a series of country-specific questions for up to five different countries, resulting in 561 country- organization responses.
+The survey was based on a database over 1,103 NGOs assembled between 2012 and 2014.
+We received responses from 480 unique organizations, yielding a participation rate of 43.5%.
+Because NGOs often work in multiple countries, we allowed respondents to answer a series of country-specific questions for up to five different countries, resulting in 561 country-organization responses.

 ![Map of countries where NGOs work](/files/images/survey_work_map.png){.img-fluid}